ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 Environment variables
 ---------------------

-Docker control files are in the ``server/docker`` directory of the CamCOPS source tree.
+Docker control files are in the ``server/docker`` directory of the CRATE source tree.
 Setup is controlled by the ``docker-compose`` application.

 .. note::